4.1 Basic Rules of Combat

 Design Note

-Structuring attacks like this will allow high Fortitude characters to deal massive damage when they have excess FORT to spend, while high Reflex characters can use extra REF to ensure their attacks hit.
+Structuring attacks like this will allow high Fortitude characters to deal increased damage when they have excess Fortitude to spend, while high Reflex characters can use extra Reflex to ensure their attacks hit.

-I like this because it gives FORT characters and REF characters a distinct niche when it comes to physical attacks.
+I like this because it gives Fortitude focused characters and Reflex focused characters a distinct niche when it comes to physical attacks.

-Ranged weapons have a special [LOADING] characteristic which requires that characters take the reload action in order to fire again.
+Ranged weapons have a special [RELOAD] characteristic which requires that characters take the reload action in order to fire again.

-Some weapons include a FORT cost to take the reload action (think longbows) and because they are more taxing to use.
+Some ranged weapons include a FORT cost to take the reload action (think longbows) because they are more taxing to use.
+A weapon will list the number of points of FORT required to reload with the format [RELOAD X] where X is the number of points.

 Design Note